Many new mothers experience postpartum bleeding for up to six weeks after giving birth. It can be a messy, irritating, and uncomfortable time.

 The healing process after vaginal delivery is different for every mother.
 Some experience a lot of pain, tenderness, and bleeding, while others feel back to normal a few days after welcoming their new baby.

-Pro Tip: Your hospital may provide you with a lot of the postpartum goodies that I mentioned above, so make sure to stock up while you are at the hospital and take home as much as you can in your hospital bag.
+Pro Tip: Your hospital may provide you with many of the postpartum goodies I mentioned above, so make sure to stock up while at the hospital and take home as much as possible in your hospital bag.

-There are many different ways to make homemade padsicles, but all of them basically involve freezing a sanitary pad (or adult diaper) with some sort of healing ingredient on it.
+There are many ways to make homemade padsicles, but all involve freezing sanitary pads (or adult diapers) with soothing ingredients.

 There are a few different ways to make postpartum padsicles, so I’ve included a variety of tutorials for you to choose from.
-All of them utilize simple ingredients that you likely have in your kitchen or pantry.
+They all utilize simple ingredients you likely have in your kitchen or pantry.

-This recipe calls for an absorbent pad (think overnight pads or pads specifically for postpartum bleeding), aloe gel which has anti-inflammatory properties to reduce swelling and inflammation, and alcohol-free witch hazel (great to reduce itching).
+This recipe calls for an absorbent pad (think overnight pads or pads specifically for postpartum bleeding), aloe gel with anti-inflammatory properties to reduce swelling and inflammation, and alcohol-free witch hazel (great to reduce itching).

-You can also add a few drops of lavender oil… But I would recommend skipping this step if it is the first time your are doing this padsicle recipe.
+You can also add a few drops of lavender oil… But I recommend skipping this step if it is your first time doing this popsicle recipe.

 Your skin can be very sensitive to fragrance–even more so than normal after delivery.
 You can always add a few drops of essential oil to the frozen pad before using it, but you can’t take the essential oils out if you make a dozen padsicles and realize you have a sensitivity later.